 The next morning I woke up and started in on my morning routine.
 This particular morning I really went all out.
 I thought of some things I’m grateful for before getting out of bed.
 Then I paved my day with light, calling in the solar light and sending it out to the day.
 I listened to an Abraham-Hicks recording as I made breakfast and did a new vibration raising process they talked about.
 I was feeling good!
 Then I had a wonderful meditation and said some affirmations.
 I was set for a great day!
 I had no thoughts about the puzzle.
 But there it sat.
 It called to me.
 Well, I thought.
 I can do just a little.
 I was still feeling fabulous, a very high vibration.

-As I looked at the puzzle, I thought, “Wouldn’t it be nice if I could find that piece that goes Puzzleright there that would finish that fish.”
+As I looked at the puzzle, I thought, “Wouldn’t it be nice if I could find that piece that goes right there that would finish that fish.”
 As my eyes casually scanned the table one piece just leaped out at me.
 Could it be?
 I picked it up and fit to the fish.
 It was the right piece!
 I experienced a sense of satisfaction.
 That was easy!
 (Think Staples button) The amazing thing was this kept happening over and over.
 This had never happened to me before!
 The more it happened the more satisfaction I felt.
 Why was this so satisfying I wondered?
 It’s just a puzzle!
 But something about finding those pieces and seeing them snap together so nicely, revealing more and more of the picture was wonderful.
 I realized I was bringing order out of chaos.
 I had a great desire to keep going.
 It felt great!

 There have been a few pieces I’ve had to hunt for, but if it starts to feel like frustration I back away and work on another section.
 Invariably, because I’ve released the frustration at that point, the piece I had been looking for turns up.